-If you’re looking for a way of bringing in some extra money, you might consider renting out a spare room.
-Under the tax-saving rules, you can rent out a room and receive up to £7,500 a year in rent (or £625 a month) without paying tax, but the disadvantage is that you can’t offset expenses against tax.
-If you want to charge more than £7,500 a year, you can still use the rent-a-room scheme – you just have to pay tax on the excess income.
+If you’re looking for a way of bringing in some extra money, you might consider the Rent a Room Scheme.
+Under the tax-saving rules, you can rent out a room and receive up to £7,500 a year in rent (or £625 a month) without paying tax.
+But the disadvantage is that you can’t offset expenses against tax.
+If you want to charge more than £7,500 a year, you can still use the Rent a Room Scheme – you just have to pay tax on the excess income.

 - You don’t have to pay tax on your rental income (or rent plus the cost of laundry etc) up to £7,500 a year.
 The limit rose from £4,250 in April 2016.